vbaconnet-ledger/developer-portal/_docs/nano-app/secure-app.md

 #endif  // TARGET_NANOX
 ```

-The Nano S does not have such a channel however.
+The Nano S and Nano S Plus do not have such a channel however.
 Which means the Makefile has to treat the `--appFlags` separately for each device type, like so:

 ```makefile
 ifeq ($(TARGET_NAME), TARGET_NANOX)